Equifax CEO Richard Smith is out after stunning data breach

 The credit reporting bureau announced Smith's sudden retirement on Tuesday, three weeks after it disclosed that the hack had compromised the personal information of as many as 143 million Americans.

 Smith, 57, had been CEO for 12 years.
-His retirement is effective immediately.
+His retirement is effective immediately and he won't receive a bonus for this year.

 "At this critical juncture, I believe it is in the best interests of the company to have new leadership to move the company forward," Smith said in a statement.